Measures of net effects in signed social and ecological networks: Measures of net effects in signed weighted directed networks

-Our starting point is a signed weighted directed network with $n$ nodes, as represented by its (signed weighted) adjacency matrix $A = [a_{ij}]$.
-Entry $a_{ij}$ of $A$ can take any real value, and represents the direct effect of node $j$ on node $i$.
-We assume that our network does not contain self-loops, i.e.~that $a_{ii} = 0$ for all $i$.
+Our starting point is a signed weighted directed network with $n$ nodes, represented by its $n \times n$ (signed weighted) adjacency matrix $\mathbf{A} = [a_{ij}]$.
+Entry $a_{ij}$ of $\mathbf{A}$ can take any value, and represents the \textbf{direct effect} of node $j$ on node $i$ (Fig.~\ref{fig:1}a).
 Our intended interpretation is that the nodes in the network interact, and that $a_{ij}$ measures the strength of the interaction $i \leftarrow j$ (including whether this interaction is positive or negative).
-Since $A$ represents direct effects or interaction strengths rather than mere adjacency, we call it the matrix of direct effects or the interaction matrix of the network.
+Since $\mathbf{A}$ represents direct effects or interaction strengths rather than mere adjacency, we call it the matrix of direct effects or the interaction matrix of the network.

+We will say that a network is simple (as in \cite{newman2018}, p.106) if it does not contain self-loops.
+Equivalently, its interaction matrix has zero diagonal, i.e.~$a_{ii} = 0$ for all $i$.